 (a) Recovery Furnaces:

-(A) The emissions of TRS from each recovery furnace placed in operation before January 1, 1969, shall not exceed 10 ppm and 0.15 Kg/metric ton (0.30 lb./ton) of production as daily arithmetic averages;
+(A) The emissions of TRS from each recovery furnace placed in operation before January 1, 1969, must not exceed 10 ppm and 0.15 Kg/metric ton (0.30 pound/ton) of production as daily arithmetic averages;

-(B) TRS emissions from each recovery furnace placed in operation after January 1, 1969, and before September 25, 1976, or any recovery furnace modified significantly after January 1, 1969, and before September 25, 1976, to expand production shall be controlled such that the emissions of TRS shall not exceed 5 ppm and 0.075 Kg/metric ton (0.150 lb./ton) of production as daily arithmetic averages.
+(B) TRS emissions from each recovery furnace placed in operation after January 1, 1969, and before September 25, 1976, or any recovery furnace modified significantly after January 1, 1969, and before September 25, 1976, to expand production must be controlled such that the emissions of TRS must not exceed 5 ppm and 0.075 Kg/metric ton (0.150 pound/ton) of production as daily arithmetic averages.

 (b) Lime Kilns.
-Lime kilns shall be operated and controlled such that emissions of TRS shall not exceed 20 ppm as a daily arithmetic average and 0.05 Kg/metric ton (0.10 lb./ton) of production as a daily arithmetic average.
+Lime kilns must be operated and controlled such that emissions of TRS must not exceed 20 ppm as a daily arithmetic average and 0.05 Kg/metric ton (0.10 pound/ton) of production as a daily arithmetic average.
 This subsection applies to those sources where construction was initiated prior to September 25, 1976.

 (c) Smelt Dissolving Tanks.
-TRS emissions from each smelt dissolving tank shall not exceed 0.0165 gram/Kg BLS (0.033 lb./ton BLS) as a daily arithmetic average.
+TRS emissions from each smelt dissolving tank must not exceed 0.0165 gram/Kg BLS (0.033 pound/ton BLS) as a daily arithmetic average.

 (d) Non-Condensables.
-Non-condensables from digesters, multiple-effect evaporators and contaminated condensate stripping shall be continuously treated to destroy TRS gases by thermal incineration in a lime kiln or incineration device capable of subjecting the non-condensables to a temperature of not less than 650° C. (1,200° F.) for not less than 0.3 second.
-An alternate device meeting the above requirements shall be available in the event adequate incineration in the primary device cannot be accomplished.
-Venting of TRS gases during changeover shall be minimized but in no case shall the time exceed one-hour;
+Non-condensables from digesters, multiple-effect evaporators and contaminated condensate stripping must be continuously treated to destroy TRS gases by thermal incineration in a lime kiln or incineration device capable of subjecting the non-condensables to a temperature of not less than 650° C. (1,200° F.) for not less than 0.3 second.
+An alternate device meeting the above requirements must be available in the event adequate incineration in the primary device cannot be accomplished.
+Venting of TRS gases during changeover must be minimized but in no case must the time exceed one-hour.

 (e) Other Sources:

-(A) The total emission of TRS from other sources shall not exceed 0.078 Kg/metric ton (0.156 lb./ton) of production as a daily arithmetic average;
+(A) The total emission of TRS from other sources must not exceed 0.078 Kg/metric ton (0.156 pound/ton) of production as a daily arithmetic average;

 (B) Miscellaneous Sources and Practices.
-If it is determined that sewers, drains, and anaerobic lagoons significantly contribute to an odor problem, a program for control shall be required.
+If it is determined by DEQ that sewers, drains, and anaerobic lagoons significantly contribute to an odor problem, a program for control will be required.

 (2) Particulate Matter:

 (a) Recovery Furnaces.
-The emissions of particulate matter from each recovery furnace stack shall not exceed:
+The emissions of particulate matter from each recovery furnace stack must not exceed:

 (A) 2.0 kilograms per metric ton (4.0 pounds per ton) of production as a daily arithmetic average;